 Federal and state regulations require liability insurance coverage for all facilities that treat, store, or dispose of hazardous waste, and financial assurance that certain funds will be available for closure of those facilities, should a facility cease operation, and post closure coverage where required by law.
 In 1989, the Company established a wholly-owned captive insurance company pursuant to the Federal Risk Retention Act of 1986.
 This company qualifies as a licensed insurance company and is authorized to write closure, professional liability, and pollution liability insurance for the Company and its operating subsidiaries.
 Investments are held by the captive insurance company as assets against its insured liabilities and are restricted for future payment of insurance claims.
-At December 31, 1997, the Company insured several facilities for closure and post closure through its captive insurance company.
-In 1997, the Company replaced a portion of the closure insurance issued by its captive insurance company with bonds issued by a bonding company.
-This allowed the captive insurance company to remit funds previously classified as restricted investments to the Company.
-At December 31, 1997, the amortized cost of these securities was \$1,107,000.
-A valuation allowance of \$19,000 was recorded to reflect the fair value of available for sale securities of \$782,000 and a realized gain of \$3,000 was reflected in net income for the year.
+At December 31, 1998, the Company insured several facilities for closure and post closure through its captive insurance company.
+At December 31, 1998, the amortized cost of these securities was \$1,232,000.
+A valuation allowance of \$16,000 was recorded to reflect the fair value of available for sale securities of \$942,000 and a realized gain of \$2,000 was reflected in net income for the year.
+No valuation allowance was required to reflect the fair value of held to maturity securities of \$1,424,000.

+The amortized cost of these securities held at December 31, 1997 was \$1,107,000.
+A valuation allowance of \$19,000 was recorded to reflect the fair value of available for sale securities of \$782,000, and a realized gain of \$3,000 was reflected in net income for the year.
 No valuation allowance was required to reflect the fair value of held to maturity securities of \$284,000.
-The amortized cost of these securities held at December 31, 1996 was \$1,934,000.
-A valuation allowance of \$35,000 was recorded to reflect the fair value of \$1,899,000, and a realized gain of \$28,000 was reflected in net income for the year.